chiral-carbon/rj722.github.io/_posts/2019-05-22-freedom-of-speech.md

 [tavleen]: https://twitter.com/tavleen_singh/status/1126665638582177792

-This was the journey of the TIME magazine - from being used as a source for asking regisnation of a Prime Minster in 2012 to being stamped as an anti-nationalist, anti-hindu, pro-Pakistani and pro-Congress magazine - which cannot be trusted at all.
+This was the journey of the TIME magazine - from being used as a source for asking resignation of a Prime Minster in 2012 to being stamped as an anti-nationalist, anti-hindu, pro-Pakistani and pro-Congress magazine - which cannot be trusted at all.